A-stha-M/Chatbot/README.md

-# PDF Chatbot with Gemini API
+# Chatbot with Gemini API
 A lightweight chatbot built with Streamlit that lets users ask questions based on uploaded PDF content using Google Gemini Pro (free tier).

 ## Features